Merzasphor/MWSE/docs/source/types/tes3matrix33.md

 **Parameters**:

-* `x` (number)
+* `x` (number): In radians.

 ***

 ### `toRotationY`

-Fills this matrix with the values needed to rotate a 3-by-1 vector or 3-by-N matrix of vectors around the Y axis by `y` degrees.
+Fills this matrix with the values needed to rotate a 3-by-1 vector or 3-by-N matrix of vectors around the Y axis by `y` radians.
 For the rotation matrix A and vector v, the rotated vector is given by A * v.

 ```lua
 myObject:toRotationY(y)